CogentRoleplayCommunity/FogentRoleplay/Magic/Runecraft/CompoundRunes/Novice/Bewitch.md

 # Bewitch

-You bewitch a target within your range.
+You bewitch a target within your range as a part of your turn.
 This spell inflicts an extra Minor Necrotic Injury whenever you inflict an injury.
 Additionally, you can select one of the target's core skills to impose a slight disadvantage (-1d6) on.

 If the target's is rendered unconscious or killed before the spell ends, you have the opportunity to bewitch another creature on a subsequent turn of yours.